rabitarochan/PS-TaskFile/README.md

 ### Prerequisites

-The module requires the `powershell-yaml` module, which will be automatically installed if not present.
+The module requires the `powershell-yaml` module, which will be automatically installed when you install PS-TaskFile from PowerShell Gallery.

 ### Install from Source